Iaijutsu: History

 Archaeological excavations dated the oldest sword in Japan from at least as early as second century B.C.
 The Kojiki (Record of Ancient Matters) and the Nihon Shoki (History of Japan), ancient texts on early Japanese history and myth that were compiled in the eighth century A.D., describe iron swords and swordsmanship that pre-date recorded history, attributed to the mythological age of the gods (kami).

 The development of Japanese swordsmanship as a component system of classical bujutsu created by and for professional warriors (bushi), begins only with the invention and widespread use of the Japanese sword, the curved, single-cutting-edged long sword.

 In its curved form, the sword is known to the Japanese as tachi in the eighth century.
 It evolved from and gained ascendancy over its straight-bladed prototype because years of battlefield experience proved that the curved form of sword was better suited to the needs of the bushi than the straight-bladed kind.
 Around the curved long sword the bushi built a mystique of fantastic dimensions, one that still influences Japanese culture today.
 The nature of the bushi's combative deployment, mounted as he was on horseback, required the classical warrior to reach out for his enemy, who might either be similarly mounted or otherwise ground-deployed.

-During the Kamakura period (1185–1333) the Japanese sword smiths achieved the highest level of technical excellence and because the war between two influential families, the Minamoto and the Taira, made it possible to test and evaluate swords under the severest of conditions.
+During the Kamakura period (1185–1333) the Japanese sword smiths achieved the highest level of technical excellence because the war between two influential families, the Minamoto and the Taira, made it possible to test and evaluate swords under the severest of conditions.
 By the end of the Kamakura period the tachi was superseded by a shorter weapon in a new form, called katana.

 It was with the general widespread use of the curved sword mounted and worn as a katana that classical Japanese swordsmanship for infantry applications really begins.
 The earliest reliable documentation to prove that the bushi practiced swordsmanship in a systematic manner is dated in the 15th century.
 In this connection it is believed that kenjutsu, which deals with the art of swordsmanship as it is performed with an unsheathed sword, is the preceding form of iaijutsu.

 Iaijutsu is extant today, but there also exists a modern form for drawing the Japanese sword called iaido, a term which first appeared in 1932.